Interview with the Vampire (film)

-Interview with the Vampire is a 1994 American gothic horror film directed by Neil Jordan, based on Anne Rice's 1976 novel of the same name, and starring Tom Cruise and Brad Pitt.
-It focuses on Lestat (Cruise) and Louis (Pitt), beginning with Louis' transformation into a vampire by Lestat in 1791.
+Interview with the Vampire is a 1994 American horror film directed by Neil Jordan and written by Anne Rice, based on her 1976 novel of the same name, and starring Tom Cruise and Brad Pitt.
+It focuses on Lestat (Cruise) and Louis (Pitt), beginning with Louis's transformation into a vampire by Lestat in 1791.
 The film chronicles their time together, and their turning of young Claudia (Kirsten Dunst) into a vampire.
 The narrative is framed by a modern-day interview, in which Louis tells his story to a San Francisco reporter (Christian Slater).
 The supporting cast features Antonio Banderas and Stephen Rea.

-The film was released in November 1994 to generally positive reviews and was a commercial success.
+The film was released by Warner Bros. on November 11, 1994 to generally positive reviews and was a commercial success, grossing $223.7 million against a $60 million budget.
 It received two Academy Award nominations for Best Art Direction and Best Original Score.
 Kirsten Dunst was additionally nominated for a Golden Globe for Best Supporting Actress for her role in the film.
-A stand-alone sequel, Queen of the Damned, was released in 2002, with Stuart Townsend and Matthew Newton replacing Cruise and Banderas respectively.
+A stand-alone sequel, Queen of the Damned, was released in 2002, with Stuart Townsend and Matthew Newton replacing Cruise and Banderas, respectively.

 Plot

-In 1991 San Francisco, reporter Daniel Molloy interviews Louis de Pointe du Lac, who claims to be a vampire, to Molloy's initial skepticism.
-Louis describes his human life as a wealthy plantation owner in 1791 Louisiana.
-Despondent following the death of his wife and unborn child, he drunkenly wanders the waterfront of New Orleans one night and is attacked by the vampire Lestat de Lioncourt.
-Lestat senses Louis' dissatisfaction with life and offers to turn him into a vampire.
-Louis accepts, but quickly comes to regret it.
-While Lestat revels in the hunt and killing of humans, Louis resists his instinct to kill to Lestat's annoyance, instead drinking animal blood to sustain himself.
+In 1991 San Francisco, reporter Daniel Molloy interviews Louis de Pointe du Lac, who claims to be a vampire.
+He begins with his human life as a wealthy plantation owner in 1791 Louisiana.
+Despondent following the death of his pregnant wife and their future baby, he drunkenly wanders the waterfront of New Orleans one night and is attacked by vampire Lestat de Lioncourt.
+Lestat senses Louis's dissatisfaction with life and offers to turn him into a vampire.

+Louis accepts but quickly comes to regret it.
+While Lestat revels in the hunt and killing of humans, Louis resists his instinct to kill, to Lestat's annoyance, instead drinking animal blood to sustain himself.